MISCELLANEOUS SERVICE MEDALS

 One of the most persistent problems in the development of the medals and ribbons since the end of the Second World War has been the absence of clear rules or principles that govern what should (or should not) be established.
 The medals listed in this section are clear examples of medals that should never have been created.
 They may look good at first glance, but they add little of value to military culture and increase the confusion over the kinds of service for which medals are (or ought to be) awarded

 It would have been far better to acknowledge combat action service at the Department of Defense level with a single award and a single set of rules.
-The Department of Defense, however, has been extremely weak in asserting its authority in the area of medals and decorations, largely prefering to allow the Services to march to the own drummers.
-Perhaps the biggest roadblock has the the Defense Department's insistence on complete agreement among the Service components when it comes to proposals for awards and decorations.
+The Department of Defense, however, has been extremely weak in asserting its authority in the area of medals and decorations, largely preferring to allow the Services to march to the own drummers.
+Perhaps the biggest roadblock has been the the Defense Department's insistence on complete agreement among the Service components when it comes to proposals for awards and decorations.
 This means that one Service, by non-concurring, can essentially torpedo efforts to standardize award policy.
 The Combat Action Medal is a good example of this problem.

 • Combat Readiness?